Day 27 Arguments: 14 August 2019

 Justice Bobde inquired what happened to the suit and how the Sunni Board of Waqf responded to the suit whereas Chief Justice Gogoi sought to understand the prayer in this suit.

-CS Vaidyanathan summarised his arguments that there was no dispute over the existence of the mosque.
-However, the mosque was built on demolishing temple structure.
-Further, he submitted that his arguments had placed historical evidence to show that the divinity of the temple still exists.
+Sr. Adv.
+C.S.
+Vaidyanathan summarised his arguments that there was no dispute over the existence of the mosque.
+However, the mosque was built by demolishing the temple structure.
+Further, he submitted that his arguments had placed reliance on historical evidence to show that the divinity of the temple still exists.
 He contended that the Shari’a law does not consider a structure as a valid mosque if it is built on the ruins of a temple.
 He reiterated that the findings establish that the mosque was built on the same site as the temple - either by demolishing the temple or building the mosque on the temple’s ruins.

 With this, the bench rose for the day at 3.55 PM.
 The next hearing is on 16 August, Friday.